CamPlok/FirstProject/readme.md

 # this all about staring

-don't wait to get start
+don't wait to get start!